-- It is also important to have an emergency fund on hand.
+It is also important to have an emergency fund on hand.
 This emergency fund should cover three to six months of your expenses.
 It takes most people between three to six months to find a job.
 Even if you do not have the entire amount saved when you lose your job, you will be able to make your severance and any other unemployment stretch much farther because you have saved that money.
 It will also help to protect any money that you have saved for retirement.
-Your emergency fund is just one step in disaster-proofing your finances.
-There are many reasons to have an emergency fund, and you should start working on it today.You may want to save before you pay off your debt in this situation.

-- You should continually be looking to improve your skills and certifications.
-If you can receive additional training or certification through your current company you should take advantage of that.
+You should continually be looking to improve your skills and certifications.
+Take advantage of any additional training or certification offered at your company.
 You may receive the job over another candidate who has more years of experience but is lacking in the certifications or newer computer skills that your job requires.
-This will also help you to find a higher paying job, as well.
+These additional credentials can also help land you a higher paying job in the future.

-- Additionally, it is important to continue to network at all times.
-As you build relationships with those around you in your company and in other areas of the industry you will have contacts who can help you to find a new job.
-Most job hires come as a result of whom you know.
+Additionally, it is important to continue to network at all times.
+As you build relationships with those at your company, as well as others in the industry, you will have contacts who can help you find a new job.
+Most job hires come as a result of network contacts.
 It may be that you hear about a job through a certain person, or you can use someone as an additional reference.

-- While you are at your company you should work with a positive attitude and give it your very best commitment.
-This may protect you from being laid off, but it can also help you to receive good references when you are looking for a new job.
-It is important to do your best work at all times possible and to build a good business reputation.
+While you are at your company you should work with a positive attitude and give it your very best commitment.
+This may protect you from being laid off, and can also help you to receive good references when you are looking for a new job.
+It is important to do your best work at all times possible and build a good business reputation.

 Take the lessons you are learning now and apply them to the way you handle money in the future.
 The lessons from a slow economy can help you be more successful financially if you continue to apply them during good economic times as well.
 Preparing a budget and following it now will help you prepare for a time when money may be tighter in the future.